 The defined benefit fund assets are invested with independent fund managers and have a diversified asset mix.
 The Fund has no significant concentration of investment risk or liquidity risk.

-Description of significant events
+Description of significant events - Para 139(c)

 There were no fund amendments, curtailments or settlements during the year.